qiskit-community/qiskit-machine-learning/docs/apidocs/qiskit_machine_learning.primitives.rst

 Qiskit's V2 primitives ecosystem standardizes execution around Primitive Unified Blocs (PUBs) and structured result objects.
 This infrastructure does not provide a direct way to compute the full statevector result without shot noise, which some unit tests and prototyping tasks benefit from.
-QML primitives address this needs by allowing the exact simulation mode directly, or acting as a light wrapper around Qiskit Statevector (V2) primitives when sampling with shot noise.
+QML primitives address this need by allowing the exact simulation mode directly, or acting as a light wrapper around Qiskit Statevector (V2) primitives when sampling with shot noise.

 Execution modes